Randomized Linear Algebra Approaches to Estimate the Von Neumann Entropy of Density Matrices: Abstract

 \section{Abstract}

-The \textit{von Neumann entropy}, named after John von Neumann, is the extension of the classical entropy concept to the field of quantum mechanics.
-From a numerical perspective, the entropy can be computed simply by computing all the eigenvalues of a density matrix, an operation that could be prohibitively expensive for large-scale density matrices.
-We present and analyze three randomized algorithms to approximate the von Neumann entropy of density matrices: our algorithms leverage recent developments in the Randomized Numerical Linear Algebra (RandNLA) literature, such as randomized trace estimators, provable bounds for the power method, and the use of random projections to approximate the eigenvalues of a matrix.
-All three algorithms come with provable accuracy guarantees and our experimental evaluations support our theoretical findings showing considerable speedup with small accuracy loss.
+The \textit{von Neumann entropy}, named after John von Neumann, is an extension of the classical concept of entropy to the field of quantum mechanics.
+From a numerical perspective, von Neumann entropy can be computed simply by computing all eigenvalues of a density matrix, an operation that could be prohibitively expensive for large-scale density matrices.
+We present and analyze three randomized algorithms to approximate von Neumann entropy of {real} density matrices: our algorithms leverage recent developments in the Randomized Numerical Linear Algebra (RandNLA) literature, such as randomized trace estimators, provable bounds for the power method, and the use of random projections to approximate the eigenvalues of a matrix.
+All three algorithms come with provable accuracy guarantees and our experimental evaluations support our theoretical findings showing considerable speedup with small loss in accuracy.